Dook97/ugfzf/README.txt

 After it is done loading the required data, a selection window will appear.
 You can type to narrow down your options or change your selection with the up and down keys.
-Select the item you like by hitting enter.
+Select the item you like by hitting enter or select multiple by pressing <Tab>.
 If you change your mind, you can also quit without choosing anything - just hit Esc, Ctrl-c or Ctrl-d.

 The contents of your selection will then be printed to stdout.

+You can also specify several command line options:

+-t, --types       (Default: ct) Set allowed content types

+possible values: [c]hords, [t]abs, [u]kulele, [b]ass,
+                 [d]rums, [v]ideo

+-m, --no-multi    (Default: false) Disallow multi-selection

+--url             (Default: false) Disable interactive
+                  selection and scrape provided URLs instead.

+--help            Display help.

+--version         Display version information.

                       [COMPATIBILITY]